magmasystems/TSNewProjectTemplate/Readme.md

 ## Enhancements Needed

 1. The ApiManager has one single Express server.
-The web servers should be associated with each services, so that each services can run on its own port.
+The web servers should be associated with each service, so that each services can run on its own port.